Gayand-soul/Goalplanner/README.md

    ng serve
 5. Navigate to localhost in your browser.

-🧰 Technologies Used
+🧰 Technologies Used:
-Angular
+1. Angular
-TypeScript
+2. TypeScript
-SCSS / CSS
+3. CSS
-RxJS
+4. RxJS
-Angular CLI
+5. Angular CLI

 Build for Production
 ng build --configuration production